Ha-Joon Chang, University of Cambridge; author of ‘Kicking Away the Ladder’

 Unfortunately, five years after the crisis, few necessary reforms have been made.
 Financial reforms in the rich countries have been limited and what changes that are to be made are introduced only very slowly.
 The developing countries are struggling to cope with inflows and outflows of capital, while being increasingly restricted in policy measures that they can use to promote high-productivity sectors.

-In this talk, Ha-Joon Chang will discuss what reforms need to be made to the financial system of the rich countries and the global regime for international trade and investment, without which we are destined to repeat the last three decades of low growth, high inequality, and repeated financial crises in the coming years.
+In this talk, Ha-Joon Chang discussed what reforms need to be made to the financial system of the rich countries and the global regime for international trade and investment, without which we are destined to repeat the last three decades of low growth, high inequality, and repeated financial crises in the coming years.